Shulgan-Tash Nature Reserve: Topography

-The Shulgan-Tash Reserve terrain consists of low-lying foothills (100 - 300 meter ridges, dissected by river and stream valleys); the overall altitude range in the reserve is 240 – 700 meters.
+The Shulgan-Tash Reserve terrain consists of low-lying foothills (100 - 300 meter ridges, bisected by river and stream valleys); the overall altitude range in the reserve is 240 – 700 meters.
 The cover is over 90% light-coniferous-deciduous forests; the remainder is small sectors of mountain steppes and meadows.
-Bashkiriya National Park is to the west and south, and Shulgan-Tash includes the Altyn-Solok Entymological Reserve.
+Bashkiriya National Park is to the west and south, and Shulgan-Tash includes the Altyn-Solok Entomological Reserve.
 The Nugush River and Belaya River flow through the reserve.

-The most famous of the limestone caves in the reserve is "Shulgan-Tash (Kapova)", which is known for cave exploration (over 3 km of halls and galleries), over 200 ancient cave paintings (dated to 14-17 century BCE), and as an ethnographic site of importance to the local Bashkiris.
+The most famous of the karst caves in the reserve is the Shulgan-Tash / Kapova — a World Heritage site known for containing over 200 Paleolithic paintings.
+It is also an ethnographic site of importance to the local Bashkiris.
 The paintings feature mammoths, horses, geometric shapes, complex characters, and anthropomorphic figures.
 Inside the cave is an underground river (the "Shulgan").

 Climate and ecoregion

 Shulgan-Tash is located in the East European forest steppe ecoregion, a transition zone between the broadleaf forests of the north and the grasslands to the south.
 This ecoregion is characterized by a mosaic of forests, steppe, and riverine wetlands.

 The climate of Shulgan-Tash is Humid continental climate, warm summer (Köppen climate classification (Dfb)).
 This climate is characterized by large swings in temperature, both diurnally and seasonally, with mild summers and cold, snowy winters.